Estate Planning Checklist

 7. Think about a Financial Power of Attorney

-Usually, depending upon how it is worded, a power of attorney (or POA) can either become effective immediately or through the occurrence of a future event (like mental incapacitation).
-If effective immediately, your agent also can act even if you are available and not incapacitated.
-If a POA becomes active through the occurrence of a future event, it is called a springing power of attorney, because it “springs” into effect if or when the event occurs.
-The authority given by a POA will always end upon the death of the principal.
+The power of attorney can be effective immediately or triggered by a future event, like mental incapacitation.
+If immediate, the agent can act even if the principal is available and not incapacitated.
+If activated by a future event, it’s called a springing power of attorney, triggered when the specified event occurs.
+The authority granted by a power of attorney ceases upon the principal’s death.

 8. Think about a Health Care Power of Attorney